Birdwatching Basics

 • Peterson Field Guide to Bird Sounds of Western North America by Nathan Pieplowe

-• Merlin — a free app from the Cornell Lab of Ornithology.
-It will help identify birds based on their color, size, habitat, behavior and your location.
+• Merlin Bird ID, a free app from the Cornell Lab of Ornithology.
+It will help identify birds based on their color, size, habitat, and behavior, as well as your location.
 Photo and sound identification are newer helpful features.

-• Sibley Birds 2nd Edition — this app allows you to compare two species side by side.
+• Sibley Birds 2nd Edition, an app that allows you to compare two species side by side.

 Websites